CedrusDB: Persistent Key-Value Store with Memory-Mapped Lazy-Trie: Evaluation

 \subsubsection{Single-Threaded Performance}

 Figure~\ref{fig:ycsb-zipfian-k128-nr1e8-no1e8} shows single-threaded throughput for different read/write ratios using 128-byte values; Figure~\ref{fig:ycsb-zipfian-k1024-nr1e7-no1e7} shows the same for 1KByte values.
 The data store is populated with 100 million keys.
-Two types of write operations are considered: updating the value of an existing key and to insert a value with a non-existing key.
+Two types of write operations are considered: updating the value of an existing key and inserting a value with a non-existing key.
 Although both use the same API, they trigger different code paths (as demonstrated in our microbenchmarks).
-The upper left graph shows results from runs where all writes are updates whereas the lower left shows insertions; in the right subgraph, all operations are lookups. \DB achieves performance comparable to or better than other stores in write-intensive mixed workloads.
+The upper graph shows results from runs where all writes are updates whereas the lower shows insertions; in the rightmost bars, all operations are lookups. \DB achieves performance comparable to or better than LMDB and RocksDB in write-intensive mixed workloads.
 It outperforms others in read-intensive cases, with the exception that LMDB is slightly faster in these cases and noticeably faster in pure lookups, when using 128-byte values.

 In contrast, FASTER, which does not maintain an on-disk index, performs better with more updates.
 Changes are appended to an in-memory log that is eventually flushed to disk when memory runs low.
 In the absence of reads, this scheme is bottlenecked only by disk bandwidth.
 However, if there are read operations, FASTER performance suffers from not having an on-disk index.
 FASTER is optimized for in-place updates, which get translated into modifications inside the in-memory log.
 Its insertion performance reveals more of the performance impact by writes as shown at the bottom of the graph.